1j01/skele2d/README.md

 		* Try to remove the proscribed `Entity` class (currently relied upon: `x`, `y`, `structure`, `toWorld`, `fromWorld`, and serialization)
 		* Ditto for `World` (currently relied upon for serialization, and accessing `entities`)
 		* Look into [ResurrectJS](https://github.com/skeeto/resurrect-js) for serialization (I'd come across [cereal](https://github.com/atomizejs/cereal) before, but it doesn't handle prototypes); let's see, there's also [kaiser](https://www.npmjs.com/package/kaiser), and a few others
+			* I did make a system for serializing and deserializing references to other entities, but it only supports references to other entities as top level properties of an entity, because that's all I needed - the player can hold a bow, and an arrow, but for instance if you wanted to have an array of references to other entities (perhaps multiple arrows!), it wouldn't work.
+I don't think it would actually be that hard to extend it to arbitrarily nested properties, but it would certainly be nice to offload that work and complexity to a library.
 		* Remove OOP cruft like `View` having a `step` method (for smooth view centering); do something about `Mouse` (currently it takes a `View` in its constructor to facilitate a `toWorld` helper)
+			* `View` (or perhaps I'll call it `Viewport`) (if it was called `Camera` I'd feel a bit better about it having the logic that it has, but anyways) `View`/`Viewport` could describe *just* the viewport, which would be reasonable, and then I could have *two* of them, and interpolate one towards the other, i.e. have a `viewport` and `viewport_to`, rather than `*_to` properties inside `View`
-		* Separate out world saving/loading logic (could want to save/load to/from a file like I have it now in NW.js, or over the network to a server (Node, Python, PHP, whatever), or to localStorage)
+		* Separate out world saving/loading logic (you could want to save to and load from a file like I have it now in NW.js, or over the network to a server (Node, Python, PHP, whatever), or to localStorage, IndexedDB, whatever)
-		* Make context menu work without NW.js (could also support Electron)
+		* Make context menus work without NW.js (could also support Electron natively)
 	* Get rid of [ReactScript](https://github.com/1j01/react-script) (an old library I made which is obsolete)
 	* Update all used libraries
 	* Documentation!
 Documentation!
 Documentation!